-Certain Plan investments are shares of the Plan Sponsor's common stock; therefore, these transactions qualify as party-in-interest transactions.
-In addition, loans made to participants in the Plan are considered party-in-interest transactions.
+Certain Plan investments include JP Morgan investment funds and shares of the Company's common stock.
+JP Morgan is an affiliate of the Recordkeeper, J.P.
+Morgan.
+These transactions qualify as party-in-interest transactions.
+In addition, loans made to participants in the Plan are also considered party-in-interest transactions.

-During the year ended December 31, 2018, the Plan incurred approximately \$411,000 and \$434,000 of fees associated with services provided by INTRUST and NestEgg, respectively, both of which qualify as party-in-interest transactions.
+During the year ended December 31, 2019, the Plan incurred approximately \$289,000 and \$306,000 of fees associated with services provided by INTRUST and NestEgg, respectively, both of which qualify as party-in-interest transactions.
+Additionally, the Plan incurred approximately \$44,000 of fees associated with services provided by J.P.
+Morgan, which also qualifies as party-in-interest transactions.